alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_django.md

     Refer to the documentation on [buildpack language version updates](deploying_apps.html#buildpack-language-version-updates) for more information.

-    Refer to the Cloud Foundry documentation for more information on how to [specify a Python version](https://docs.cloudfoundry.org/buildpacks/python/index.html#runtime) [external link].
+    For more information, refer to the [Cloud Foundry documentation on specifying a Python version](https://docs.cloudfoundry.org/buildpacks/python/index.html#runtime).

 4. Make sure you have all the required modules for your project installed into your virtual environment (including Django).